bitcoinerlab/descriptors/README.md

 # Bitcoin Descriptors Library

 This library is designed to parse and create Bitcoin Descriptors, including Miniscript and Taproot script trees and generate Partially Signed Bitcoin Transactions (PSBTs).
-It also provides PSBT signers and finalizers for single-signature, BIP32 and Hardware Wallets.
+It also provides PSBT signers and finalizers for single-key, BIP32 and Hardware Wallets.

 ## TL;DR (quick start)